CS-433/ml-project-2-lasmer/README.md

-- For k-fold `train_fold.py`: you do not need validation folder.
+- For k-fold `train_fold.py`: you do not need a validation folder.

 ### Predictions
 We created a file `predict.py` to compute the final masks.